11:59 p.m. PST on Thursday, Feb. 22, 2018

-Prepare yourself for successfully meeting this deadline by carefully reviewing the SURCA website before opening the online application!
+Prepare to successfully meet this deadline by carefully reviewing the SURCA website before opening the online application!

 Filling out the application